cronvel/tree-kit/documentation.md

 # Tree Kit

 This lib is a toolbox that provide functions to operate with nested `Object` structure.
-It features the classic `.extend()` method, but provide a whole bunch of options that the others library lack.
+It features the best `.extend()` method, providing dozen of options that all others libs miss.

 * License: MIT
-* Current status: beta
+* Current status: release candidate
 * Platform: Node.js only (browser support is planned)